Eiko Ishibashi

-Eiko Ishibashi (石橋英子, Ishibashi Eiko) is a Japanese singer-songwriter and musician.
+Eiko Ishibashi (石橋 英子, Ishibashi Eiko) is a Japanese singer-songwriter and musician.
+She composed the scores for the films Drive My Car (2021) and Evil Does Not Exist (2023).

+Career

-She has frequently worked with Jim O'Rourke, with O'Rourke producing several of her albums and Ishibashi playing on his album Simple Songs.
+Ishibashi has frequently worked with Jim O'Rourke, with O'Rourke producing several of her albums and Ishibashi playing on his album Simple Songs.
 Together with Tatsuhisa Yamamoto they formed the band Kafka's Ibiki.

-In 2016, she released the album Kouen Kyoudai, a collaboration with the Japanese noise musician Masami Akita (better known as Merzbow).
+In 2016, Ishibashi released Kouen Kyoudai, a collaborative album with the Japanese noise musician Masami Akita (better known as Merzbow).
+In 2018, she released The Dream My Bones Dream.

 She composed the music for the 2019 anime Blade of the Immortal.
-She has collaborated with director Ryusuke Hamaguchi on two projects: the 2021 film Drive My Car, and the 2023 film Evil Does Not Exist.
+She has collaborated with director Ryusuke Hamaguchi on three projects: the 2021 film Drive My Car, the 2023 film Evil Does Not Exist, and the 2023 film Gift.

+In 2025, she released a solo album, Antigone, as well as Pareidolia, a collaborative album with O'Rourke.

 Personal life

-She is currently in a relationship with American musician Jim O'Rourke.
+As of at least 2022, Ishibashi has been in a relationship with American musician Jim O'Rourke.
 The two met when Ishibashi played flute on a Burt Bacharach covers album O'Rourke was producing.
 They live and work closely together, but "keep a professional distance, sending each other data files to work on rather than jamming."